Brittany-Reid/node_code_query/README.md

 NCQ  >  repl
 ```

-Your prompt will look like this:
+As of now, this step takes a little while (1-2m).
+A progress bar will give you a rough estimate waiting time.
+After that, the prompt will look like this:

 ```sh
 NCQ [] > _
 ```

 The square brackets indicate that you created a node repl, i.e., you can run any node.js code from the prompt now.
-However, you do *not* have any libraries installed!
+However, you do *not* have any library installed!

 4. Type help() to see which functions you can use.